jafingerhut/ouroboros/README.md

 # Introduction

-A tiny test project that demonstrates an odd behavior of the ClojureScript compiler that I am hoping ot figure out whether it is a bug, expected behavior, lucky accident, or what.
+A tiny test project that demonstrates an odd behavior of the ClojureScript compiler that I am hoping to figure out whether it is a bug, expected behavior, lucky accident, or what.

 Namespace `ouroboros.foo` is normal enough.
 It defines a couple of